Should you rent or buy?

 Neither is simply better.
 It depends on how long you’ll stay, your cash on hand, and how much flexibility you want.

-An independent valuation produced by Amicus, a Singapore data company operating since 1985, not a number we set ourselves.
+An optional, independent valuation produced by Amicus, a Singapore data company operating since 1985, not a number we set ourselves.

 Powered by an Automated Valuation Machine (AVM), the same class of model the banks rely on to value property.